dinoboards/ez80-for-rc/docs/index.md

 |  1     | pre-assembled eZ80 CPU Module            |

 \* The batter holder **BAT-HLD-012-SMT** can support battery types of CR1225 or CR1216.
 Please note in the current PCB the silkscreen incorrectly states a battery size of CR2016.

+\** The battery holder and 3.3V (TLV1117) DC converter are surface mounted components - but are not hard to solder down with a conventional soldering iron.

 ### Images